Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-openliberty-app.md

 ### Create an administrator for the demo project

-Besides image management, the **aad-user** will also be granted administrative permissions for managing resource in the demo project of the ARO 4 cluster.
+Besides image management, the **aad-user** will also be granted administrative permissions for managing resources in the demo project of the ARO 4 cluster.

 1. Log in to the OpenShift web console from your browser using the `kubeadmin` credentials.
 2. Navigate to **Administration** > **Namespaces** > **Create Namespace**.